CKalitin/ckalitin.github.io/_posts/1961-04-12-transition-to-robotaxis.md

 | Annual Total | $145k / Year |
 | <b>Annual Cost / Max Payload</b> | <b>$2.64</b> |

-From the numbers I used, EV semi-trucks are currently ~7% cheaper than ICE semis when operating at maximum payload.
+Based on the numbers I used, EV semi-trucks are currently ~7% cheaper than ICE semis when operating at maximum payload.
 I will use this 7% number to illustrate my points throughout this section as it is directionally correct and EVs will become cheaper over time.
 You can substitute your own numbers, but understanding the implications of future cost declines is the most important point.

-Based on the numbers Is used, an EV Semi saves the operator $40k (22%) per year while only decreasing payload by 10,000lb (15%).
+An EV Semi saves the operator $40k (22%) per year while only decreasing payload by 10,000lb (15%).
 A 7% cost reduction may appear very marginal, but for large companies like <a href="https://www.aboutamazon.com/news/transportation/everything-you-need-to-know-about-amazons-electric-delivery-vans-from-rivian">Amazon</a> and <a href="https://electrek.co/2023/08/04/pepsico-explains-uses-tesla-semi-electric-trucks-glimpse-future-of-trucking/">Pepsi</a> this can save hundreds of millions of dollars per year, enough to warrant <a href="https://www.businessandleadership.com/investment/item/jeff-bezos-amazon-rivian-startup/">significant up-front investment</a> in Amazon's case.

 Electric semi-trucks must not exceed <a href="https://afdc.energy.gov/laws/11682">82,000lb</a> in the US.
 This maximum is 2,000lb more than ICE as an incentive to EV semi-manufacturers.
 The Tesla Semi is ~10,000lb heavier than an equivalent ICE semi and even with this drawback, operating costs are lower than that of an equivalent ICE semi.
 When a semi-truck is not operating at maximum load the cost improvements of EVs are even more pronounced.
 So, semis that often transport light loads (volume-constrained) can save more than 7% if they use EV instead of ICE.